 The University of Sydney has the oldest continuous veterinary program of its kind in Australia.
 The veterinary school is about 10 minutes from downtown Sydney.

-The university has two teaching hospitals with exposure to companion and farm animals, racing animals and wildlife and exotics.
+The university has two teaching hospitals with exposure to companion and farm animals, racing animals, wildlife and exotics.

 University of Melbourne, Faculty of Veterinary Science